-Repossessed motor cars auctions are the easiest way to obtain an automobile if you cannot afford to pay the full price for a new one.
-The credit crunch makes many of us struggle to hold on and it is this credit crunch that forces us to let go of our possessions.
+Repossessed motor cars auctions are the easiest way to buy an automobile.
+Especially if you cannot afford to pay the full price for a new one.
+The credit crunch makes many of us struggle and it is this credit crunch that forces us to let go of our possessions.

 Every once in a while, local vehicle auctions are conducted in several areas of South Africa to sell bank repo vehicles below the market price.

-Repossessed cars are those which have been confiscated by the bank, the police, customs,or insurance agencies for certain reasons like inability to pay off the car loan, criminal offence, or a previous accident.
+Repossessed motor cars are those which have been confiscated by the bank, the police, customs,or insurance agencies.
+For certain reasons like inability to pay off the car loan, criminal offence, or a previous accident.

-Thus, in an auction one might find an assortment of motor cars at almost any condition.
-In order to get a reasonable deal, one needs to be smart and not just focus on what the eye can see.
+Therefore, in an auction you will see an assortment of motor cars in almost any condition.
+In order to get a reasonable deal, you need to be smart and not just focus on what you see.

 Here are some tips to help you make the right choice.